peterchpoon/Twitter_API/README.md

 ex:
 http://localhost:8080/v1/twitter/2305278770?message=PingPong

-*Note: the pom.xml and config.yml files have been excluded.
+*Note: the pom.xml and config.yml and credential.db files have been excluded.